This package provides tools to create emissions (with a focus on vehicular emissions) for use in numeric air quality models such as WRF-Chem.

 library(EmissV)

-### 1. download the EDGAR Netcdf using the function get_edgar from the eixport R-package
+### 1. download the EDGAR Netcdf using R or from

 # create the temporary directory to download the data